Lake Jesuit: Location

-The dam at the mouth of Lake Jesuit is located at the southeast end (geographic coordinates: latitude 46.842558856° and longitude −72.541008842°).
-After an initial fall at the foot of the dam, the lake outlet flows Jesuit direct line to the southeast over 0.3 km to the lake Aylwin (which is 0.4 km long).
-The latter lake is 191 meters above sea level and is 8 m. less than the lake Jesuit.
-The route of the lake outlet Jesuit resumes east of Lake Aylwin 2.5 km to empty into the lake from the Traverse.
-At 940 m before it end, the "Décharge du lac Jésuite" (outlet of Lake Jesuit) receives the right shore waters "Ruisseau de l'Aqueduc" (Brook of Aqueduct) (approximate length: 850 m) which drains water from "Lac de l'Aqueduc" (Lake Aqueduct) (length of 320 m.) whose elevation is 303 m.
+The dam at the mouth of Lake Jesuit is located at the southeast end (geographic coordinates: latitude 46.8426° and longitude −72.5410°).
+After an initial fall at the foot of the dam, the lake outlet flows for 0.3 km in a direct line to the southeast to lake Aylwin (which is 0.4 km long).
+The latter lake is 191 meters above sea level: 8 m below lake Jesuit.
+The route of the Jesuit lake outlet resumes east of Lake Aylwin 2.5 km to empty into the lake from the Traverse.
+At 940 m before it ends, the "Décharge du lac Jésuite" (outlet of Lake Jesuit) receives the right shore waters "Ruisseau de l'Aqueduc" (Brook of Aqueduct) (about 850 m long) which drains water from "Lac de l'Aqueduc" (Lake Aqueduct) (length 320 m) whose elevation is 303 m.

 In the southern part of Lake Jesuit (the East and West sides) high cliffs plunge into the lake.
 The top of the mountain that faces the mouth reaches 385 m.
 Boutet Lake is located behind this mountain at 341 feet above sea level.
 These cliffs are known for climbing enthusiasts.
-The maximum recorded on map depth is 52.9 m in the northern part of the lake.
-For water lovers, boat launch for boats, is located close to the mouth, south of the lake, on the way-du-du-lac-Jesuit.
+The maximum depth shown on the map is 52.9 m in the northern part of the lake.
+Boats can be launched close to the mouth, south of the lake, on the way-du-du-lac-Jesuit.

 History

 Its form and extent, Lake Jesuit was an important route in the history of forestry to access licensed territories for logging and timber transport.

 The company Veillet & Brothers Limited operated a sawmill (two floors) powered by steam at the southern end of the lake near the outlet.
 The mill was built in the summer of 1938 by workers under the direction of entrepreneurs Jeffrey Veillet and Freddy Veillet on a lot of Philorum Béland.
 The equipment of the mill came from the demolition of the sawmill and Veillet Brothers Limited located at Audy (Lac-aux-Sables).
-The first slaughter of hardwoods in this area (especially in the north of the lake) took place in the winter 1938-1939 to be sawn at the mill in the spring.
+The first felling of hardwoods in this area (especially in the north of the lake) was in the winter 1938–1939, to be sawn at the mill in the spring.
 The wood was transported on the lake with a boat boom driven by steam.

-In 1945, Jeffrey Veillet sold his share of the mill to his brother Freddy Veillet who continued operations until his death occurred in 1949.
-Arsène Abel, son of Freddy Veillet sold the sawmill to 1952-1953, with all the equipment to a company that subsequently demolished the mill.
+In 1945, Jeffrey Veillet sold his share of the mill to his brother Freddy Veillet who continued operations until his death in 1949.
+Arsène Abel, son of Freddy Veillet, sold the sawmill in 1952–1953 with all the equipment, to a company that subsequently demolished the mill.
 Generally, about 25 to 30 employees were working at the same time at the mill.